Program Fee

 • Orientation program, guest lectures, special events, some day trips, and final celebration

-• In Berlin, double room and weekday meal plan for 5 weeks (single room at an additional cost)
+• In Berlin, double room and weekday meal plan (single room at an additional cost)

-• Use of Bard College facilities including classrooms, study rooms, gym, laundry, and printing
+• Use of Bard College facilities including classrooms, study rooms, laundry, and printing

-• Field trip: 6 nights' accommodation and breakfast; transport from the Hague or Paris to Geneva; entrance fees.
+• Field trip: 6 nights' accommodation and breakfast; PIL: transport from Berlin to the Hague and Paris to Geneva; IEL: transport from Bonn to Geneva; IBL: transport from Paris to Geneva; entrance fees

 The program fee does not include: